salujajaskeerat/ELP305-TribeD-documentation/index.md

 A: --> P:(Earthing Compound)
 ```

-2 separate earthings are required, 1 for Inverter and other one for Lightning Arrester. <br/>
+Two separate earthlings are required, 1 for Inverter and another for Lightning Arrester. <br/>

-Copper rod of diameter should be enough to conduct lightning to earth and not degrade or GI can also be taken buried upright in the earth manually or with the help of a pneumatic hammer.<br/>
+Copper rod of diameter should be enough to conduct lightning to earth and not degrade, or GI can also be taken buried upright in the earth manually or with the help of a pneumatic hammer.<br/>

-The following table shows the specifications of Copper rod:
+The following table shows the specifications of the Copper rod:

 | Property | Specification |
 |---|---|